yipei-wang/spurious_feature_mahalanobis/README.md

 ## Prerequisites

-Before executing the code, please ensure to have the following:
+Before executing the code, please ensure to have the following prerequisites:

 1. **Datasets**:
    - CIFAR-10